onsonr/sonr/x/vault/README.md

 ## Concepts

+## State

+Specify and describe structures expected to marshalled into the store, and their keys

+### Account State

+The Account state includes the user's public key, associated wallets, and other identification details.
+It is stored using the user's DID as the key.

+### Credential State

+The Credential state includes the claims about a subject and is stored using the credential ID as the key.

+## State Transitions

+Standard state transition operations triggered by hooks, messages, etc.

+## Messages

+Specify message structure(s) and expected state machine behaviour(s).

+## Begin Block

+Specify any begin-block operations.

+## End Block

+Specify any end-block operations.

+## Hooks

+Describe available hooks to be called by/from this module.

+## Events

+List and describe event tags used.

+## Client

+List and describe CLI commands and gRPC and REST endpoints.

+## Params

+List all module parameters, their types (in JSON) and identitys.

+## Future Improvements

+Describe future improvements of this module.

+## Tests

+Acceptance tests.

+## Appendix

+Supplementary details referenced elsewhere within the spec.

 | Concept                                     | Description                                                                                                                                                                           |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Decentralized Web Node (DWN)                | A decentralized, distributed, and secure network of nodes that store and share data.
 It is a decentralized alternative to traditional web hosting services.                           |